dret/webconcepts/concepts/structured-syntax-suffix.md

-The following 11 Structured Syntax Suffix values were found in [all available `webconcepts.info` specifications](/specs).
+The following 11 Structured Syntax Suffix values were found in [all available `webconcepts` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official Structured Syntax Suffix registry](http://www.iana.org/assignments/media-type-structured-suffix/media-type-structured-suffix.xhtml) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 Structured Syntax Suffix | Specification
 -------: | :-------